What is PyKaraoke?

 The latest release can be downloaded here.

 PyKaraoke is written in the Python programming language.
-It was originally developed on Linux, but thanks to its portability it also works on other systems.
-Our next target platform is OSX (Please let us know if you would like to be the first to try it out on OS X).
+It was originally developed on Linux, but thanks to its portability it also works on many other systems.

 News